a7madjameel/quiz_app/README.md

 The first 4 steps: all team in lecture
 Handel timer : Zaki
 Score Keeper: Ahmed Alayoubi
-Alert Dialog and the result : Ahmed Jameel and Ahmed Alayoubi
+Choose the User Answer.
+(Disable Rest Buttons, stop the timer) : all team Alert Dialog and the result : Ahmed Jameel and Ahmed Alayoubi

+communication within work using telegram and using google meet in final commit